peterorban/ai-newsletter-summarizer/README.md

 # ai-newsletter-summarizer
-summarizes my daily does of AI emails
+summarizes the daily dose of AI emails